VictorySpecificationII/Sky130-VLSI-Workshop/README.md

 #### Faster vs Slower cells - A deeper look

-The propagation delay is the time for the input to cause a change in the output across a logic cell e.g inverter.
+The propagation delay is the time for the input to cause a change in the output across a logic cell e.g inverter.<br/>

-A load in digital circuit is capacitance, and cell delay depends on charging rate of the capacitance.
+A load in digital circuit is capacitance, and cell delay depends on charging rate of the capacitance.<br/>

-The faster the charge / discharge, the higher the current, the lower the delay.
+The faster the charge / discharge, the higher the current, the lower the delay.<br/>

-Wider transistors - higher current, higher area, higher power.
+Wider transistors - higher current, higher area, higher power.<br/>
-Narrower transistors - lower current, lower area, lower power.
+Narrower transistors - lower current, lower area, lower power.<br/>

-Wider - faster because of lower delay
+Wider - faster because of lower delay<br/>
-Narrower - slower because of higher delay
+Narrower - slower because of higher delay<br/>

 Overall chip speed depends on a combination of slow, medium and fast cells which contribute to it's overall area, power <br/>and current draw characteristics.